Get free access to

 Losses of foreign permanent establishment (calculated based on Slovak tax rules) may be offset against domestic profits unless, on the basis of an applicable double tax treaty, the exemption method applies for double tax relief.

 Dividends paid out of profits generated starting January 1,2004 until December 31, 2016 are not subject to any Slovak tax.
-Dividends paid out of profits generated before January 1, 2004 are included in the taxable base of the recipient and taxed at a standard tax rate of 21% (or from 2020 at reduced rate of 15% if applicable) unless rules implementing EU Parent-Subsidiary Directive applies.
+Dividends paid out of profits generated before January 1, 2004 are included in the tax base of the recipient and taxed at a standard tax rate of 21% (or from 2025 at the rate of 15% or 24% if applicable) unless rules implementing EU Parent-Subsidiary Directive applies.
 Dividends paid out of profits generated from January 1, 2017 shall be included to a separate tax base and taxable at 35% tax rate; this applies only if the distributing company is based in a non-cooperating state, otherwise exemption applies.

 No unilateral double taxation relief is provided.
 Double taxation is relieved only on the basis of tax treaties.

 Non-resident companies are taxed only on income derived from Slovak sources.
 They are generally taxed according to the rules applicable to residents.
-Income attributable to a Slovak permanent establishment is generally taxed at 21% rate through a tax return (self-assessment).
-Since 2020, the reduced rate of 15% applies instead of 21%, if specific income threshold conditions are met.
+Income attributable to a Slovak permanent establishment is generally taxed based on the amount of taxable revenues by the tax rate 10%, 21% or 24%.
+A special rate 13% (or 16% for the year 2025) applies to income from government bonds and treasury bills.

 Generally, 19% withholding tax or tax security is levied (unless limited under a tax treaty); an increased tax rate of 35% applies if the recipient is a resident of a non-cooperating state (i.e. a state not on the “white list” published by the Slovak Ministry of Finance).
 For interest and royalty payments EU Interest and Royalties Directive was implemented.

 Applicable on interest expenses arising in the tax period starting January 1, 2015.
-All resident legal entities and non-resident legal entities having a permanent establishment in Slovak Republic are covered, with the exception of financial institutions, leasing companies and subjects of collective investments.
+All resident legal entities and non-resident legal entities having a permanent establishment in Slovak Republic are covered, except for financial institutions, leasing companies and subjects of collective investments.
 The deduction of interest expenses (including of other related expenses) on loans from related parties exceeding 25% of a company’s earnings before interest, taxes, depreciation, and amortization is prohibited.

 By transposing Article 4 of the Council Directive (EU) 2016/1164 laying down rules against tax avoidance practices that directly affect the functioning of the internal market (this Directive is further referred to as “ATAD”) to the Slovak Income Tax Act in 2022, an additional rule on the limitation of interest costs in relation to creditors is introduced, which is effective from January 1, 2024.
-All resident legal entities and non-resident legal entities having a permanent establishment in Slovak Republic are covered, with the exception of some specific companies (e.g., financial institutions, financial agents, subjects of collective investments).
+All resident legal entities and non-resident legal entities having a permanent establishment in Slovak Republic are covered, apart from some specific companies (e.g., financial institutions, financial agents, subjects of collective investments).

 According to that rule, if the amount of net interest costs is higher than EUR 3,000,000, the tax base will increase by the amount by which the net interest costs exceed 30% of tax EBITDA.
 For those purposes, all interest costs and revenues are considered, not only toward the related parties.
 Moreover, interest costs will be interpreted broadly.